Stylish87l/Brands-Bot/README.md

     - Serve the `index.html` file using any static file server.
     - Open the provided URL in your browser.
 The application will start immediately.

-## 🤖 How It Works
+## 🤖 Technical Overview

-1.  **Input**: The user provides brand assets (name, logo, colors, etc.) and campaign details (product photo, description, target platforms) through the sidebar.
+1.  **Input**: The user provides brand assets (name, logo, colors, etc.) and campaign details (product photo, description, target platforms) through the sidebar UI (`ControlsSidebar.tsx`).
-2.  **AI Services**: When the "Generate Campaign" button is clicked, the application makes calls to the `geminiService.ts`.
+2.  **AI Services**: When the "Generate Campaign" button is clicked, the application calls functions within `services/geminiService.ts`.
-3.  **Prompt Engineering**: The service dynamically constructs detailed prompts for each selected platform, combining the user's text inputs and image files into a multi-modal request for the Gemini API.
+3.  **Prompt Engineering**: The service dynamically constructs detailed, multi-modal prompts for each selected platform.
+It combines the user's text inputs and image files (converted to base64) into structured requests for the Gemini API.
-4.  **API Calls**: It calls the appropriate Gemini models for each task (e.g., `gemini-2.5-flash-image-preview` for images, `veo-2.0-generate-001` for video).
-Video generation involves an asynchronous polling mechanism to check for completion.
+4.  **API Calls**: The service calls the appropriate Gemini model for each task (e.g., `gemini-2.5-flash-image-preview` for images, `veo-2.0-generate-001` for video).
+Video generation involves an asynchronous polling mechanism to check for completion, providing progress updates to the UI.
-5.  **Results**: The generated images (as base64 data URLs) and videos (as blob URLs) are returned to the main `App` component.
+5.  **Response Handling**: The generated images (as base64 data URLs) and videos (as blob URLs fetched from a temporary URI) are returned to the main `App.tsx` component.
-6.  **Display**: The `ResultsDisplay` component renders the final creatives in a grid, allowing the user to view and download their new ad campaign.
+6.  **Display**: The `ResultsDisplay.tsx` component renders the final creatives in a responsive grid, allowing the user to view and download their new ad campaign assets.